-“Blondie” has sold almost 100 million albums over the course of a career that is still active to this day.
+Blondie has sold almost 100 million albums over the course of a career that is still active to this day.
 They have multiple Gold and Platinum hits and were inducted into The Rock n’ Roll Hall of Fame in 1996.
-“Heart of Glass” is one hit, among many but, more importantly, it highlights Deborah Harry’s excellent sense of knowing what to do and when to do it and who to get to know in order to make things happen.
-She was the face of Punk in NYC, she had the first Rap-oriented #1 hit in the US and she helped establish Electronic Dance Music as a genre with “Heart of Glass”.
+“Heart of Glass” is just one hit among many but it highlights Deborah Harry’s excellent sense of knowing what to do and when to do it and who to get to know in order to make things happen.
+She was the face of Punk in NYC.
+She had the first Rap-oriented #1 hit in the US.
+She helped establish Electronic Dance Music as a genre with “Heart of Glass”.
 She was an actress, an artist, a philanthropist, a writer, a singer and a friend to many.
 Her name is Deborah Harry.
-Her band is called, “Blondie”.
+Her band is called Blondie.
 This is one of her many hit songs, “Heart of Glass”.
 Enjoy.

-Thanks, as always, to KEXP for playing the best music by female artists!
+Thanks to Rolling Stone Magazine for featuring the best music by female artists!
 The link to their awesome website can be found here.

 ***All original content contained within this post remains the sole property of the author.
 No portion of the post shall be reblogged, copied or shared in any manner without the express written consent of the author. ©2021 http://www.tommacinneswriter.com